In this article, you will find the User Interface in Thor Home, explained:

 SOFTWARE NAME: This displays the name of the program that you can update.

-VERSION: Shows the current version you have installed.
+VERSION: This shows the current version you have installed.

 STATUS: This shows the status of the installation. (see the image below with the list of statuses)